 Obtain your Course Completion Document

-You must have an active paid subscription, which will be validated, and successfully pass the online test, for you to obtain a Course Completion Document.
-Collect the specific Course Completion Documents for a given SME roadmap.
-When all are obtained for a given SME roadmap, submit those documents to firstname.lastname@example.org in one email and they will issue you a certification (the Course Completion Documents prove you took the course and passed the online test).
+When you successfully pass a test you will obtain a Course Completion document (this proves you took, and passed, that specific course).
+Collect the specific Course Completion documents for any given SME roadmap - when all are obtained for a given SME roadmap, submit those documents to firstname.lastname@example.org in one email and we will issue you a Subject Matter Expert personalized certificate.

-After viewing this course, click the Take Test button below.
+After viewing this course you can take the test below.